rjd14me/Task-Tracker-CLI/README.md

 - Mark tasks as in-progress or done
 - List tasks with optional status filtering (todo, in-progress, done)
 - JSON storage in `data/tasks.json`
+- Track to date the tasks were added.

 ## Key skills demonstrated
 - Command-line UX: argparse subcommands plus an interactive REPL prompt.